 This Brazilian Coffee Affogato recipe is a tropical variation of an already classic drink turned dessert.
-Check out the amazing topicality!
+Check out its amazing tropicality!

-This affogato os one pf the best tasting coffee desserts I have tried and done at home.
+This affogato os one of the best tasting coffee desserts I have tried and done at home.

-Easy enough to execute, it only takes a little preparation time for the cold brew to get ready.
+Easy to execute, this preparation only needs the cold brew to get ready.

-Since the coffee flavors are obtained without heat, the results are smoother, but you can still use leftover strong coffee with great results.
+Since the coffee flavors are obtained without heat, the results are smoother, but you can still fairly cope with use leftover strong coffee.

 You can use the coffee concentrate straight on ice cream or gelato for a classic Italian treat – affogato.

 A great Italian treat with a little tropical charm.

 - 2/3 cup medium-coarse ground Brazilian coffee